We’re experiencing a massive generational shift, one in which more people than ever are working remotely.

 Also, be reasonable with your deadlines.
 Don’t make the timeframe too aggressive.
 Give them some breathing space.

-A remote worker is practically useless to you if they don’t have access to the right technology to complete a thorough job.
+A remote worker is practically useless to you if they don’t have access to the right technology to complete a task thoroughly.

-Indeed, not having the right software can be the prime reason why a job takes too long to get completed – or doesn’t get completed at all.
+Indeed, not having the right software can be the prime reason why a task takes too long to get completed – or doesn’t get completed at all.

 If a remote worker who otherwise seems like the standout candidate for a role within your organization doesn’t have the technology needed to work for you, you can either cut your losses and let them go, or you can invest in company tech that you “loan” out to remote workers.

 The second option is the better one.
 By investing in the right technology, you’re investing in your company and its future growth.
 You’re also investing in the worker who, if they’re the standout candidate, will pay you back with some awesome work.

 Ever been on a Skype call with a remote worker, only for it to be interrupted by their children needing something from them?